College Essay 101

 One way to start is to look at the prompts provided by the Common App.

 If you complete this exercise, you’re bound to come up with something to explore deeper.
+Remember to focus on your thinking around what happened, and not just what happened.
 This is also a great way to brainstorm topics for the many supplemental essays other than the personal statement you will be asked to write for your applications.

 How to start a college essay?